Between Forest & Fjord

 In 2013, Ralph was awarded the Queen Elizabeth II Diamond Jubilee Medal “for his on-going dedication to public service”.

 In 2014, Ralph was awarded first prize by the ‘B.C.
-Historical Federation’ annual book competition, receiving the Lieutenant-Governor’s Medal for historical writing for his self-published history, ‘Forest & Fjord: The History of Belcarra’.
+Historical Federation’ annual book competition, receiving the Lieutenant-Governor’s Gold Medal for historical writing for his self-published history, ‘Forest & Fjord: The History of Belcarra’.

 Ralph previously worked for Canadian Fishing Company (Canfisco) from January 1986 until December 2006, when he opted to semi-retire.
 During his tenure as Canfisco’s Director of Technical Services, Ralph was Chair of the Industry Advisory Committee for the BCIT Fish Harvesting and Processing Program from 1991 to 1998, served three terms as Chair of the ‘Fisheries Council of British Columbia’ Technical Committee, and in 2004−2005 was President of the association of ‘Pacific Fisheries Technologists’ (PFT).